Cypress Freeze TFA Swing at Jersey Village

 -Just have fun please; y'all get so serious and tensed up, just relax and enjoy the moment.

-Background: Currently a senior LD Debater at Bridgeland High School.
-So far, I have won UIL District 16 - 6A and Region 2, 5th at UIL State, qualified to TFA state x3, got to doubles at the UH Cougar Classic, and got to doubles at TFA State 2022.
+Background: Currently a senior LD Debater at Bridgeland High School (probably done debating at this point lol).
+5th at 2022 6A UIL State, qualified to TFA State x3, Doubles at TFA State 2022.

 LARP - 1

 Theory - 1

 Phil - 2 (Depends on type)

 I will pretty much vote on every arg if it is cohesively developed and I am able to explain back to you the claim, warrant, and impact in my RFD. (except if the arg is obviously morally reprehensible e.g. sexism, racism, etc.)